 However, based on the call, she was very stressed that she might have some sort of virus or have been hacked.
 At the very least, she had allowed someone onto her computer and was not sure if they could still access it.

-Her Mac was not related to this problem - and she has since worked with iTandCoffee to remove the remote support software that was installed, and to ensured that there was nothing 'left behind' by the fake 'Bigpond Support'.
+Her Mac was not related to this problem - we worked together to remove the remote support software that was installed, and to ensured that there was nothing 'left behind' by the fake 'Bigpond Support'.

 However, once again, the person on the other end of the phone was unable to assist this client without a payment of several hundred dollars.
-Once again, the client was savvy enough not to provide any credit card details over the phone and contacted iTandCoffee instead.
+Fortunately again, this client was savvy enough not to provide any credit card details over the phone and contacted iTandCoffee instead.

 Be alert for Google results that pretend to be the website you are looking for